jwr/lsquaredc/README.md

 I use this code on a Beaglebone Black and a Raspberry Pi.
 On my BeagleBone Black, pins 19 and 20 on the header correspond to I2C bus 1, but I'm told this can depend on the order in which the kernel chooses to enumerate the busses (oh, the insanity!).

 Theoretically, this code should also work on any Linux system that has an I2C bus and a driver that supports it and exports a /dev/i2c interface.
 But, quoting Albert Eistein, “In theory, theory and practice are the same.
 In practice, they are not.”

+# Building and Packaging

+You can build the example by simply doing:

+	gcc -o lsquaredc-example example.c lsquaredc.c

+Packaging?
+Come on.
+What packaging?
+Just put those two files in your project.
+Or put the git repo in as a subproject.
+Or package it any way you wish — but I'm afraid I won't be able to help.